ranjithpillai/dotfiles/README.md

 ### Atom

-1. Symbolic link to dotfiles
+1. Go to Atom's `.atom` directory
+2. Temporarily make a copy of the .atom directory and delete it
+3. Create a symbolic link called `.atom` to the dotfile `dotfile/atom`
-2. Install Package Sync
+4. Install Package Sync
-3. Sync packages
+5. Sync packages

 ### Bash

-- Change the directory to where your `.bashrc` file lives: `cd ~`
+1. Go to the directory where the `.bashrc` file lives
-- Remove .bashrc file: `rm .bashrc`
+2. Temporarily make a copy of the .bashrc file and delete it
-- Create a symbolic link to `.bashrc` in your bash dotfiles folder: `ln -s <PATH>/dotfiles/bash/.bashrc .bashrc`
+3. Create a symbolic link called `.bashrc` to the dotfile `dotfile/bash/.bashrc`

 ### Git